dgroomes/electron-playground/realistic/README.md

   `resolveForgeConfig` and `packageAfterCopy` hooks.
     * DONE Implement the effect of `resolveForgeConfig`: ignore everything but `.webpack/` during packaging.
     * DONE Implement the effect of `packageAfterCopy`.
-* [ ] IN PROGRESS `ProjectForgePlugin`.
+* [x] DONE `ProjectForgePlugin`.
 Turn the `MyForgeWebpackPlugin` into a project-specific plugin.
 This plugin is tailored to the needs of the project, going further than just webpack-specific things.
 This is a trade-off.
 It gives up the generic quality of the plugin code (and thus "off-the-shelf reusability") but it removes layers of indirection (good).
 For example, there won't be a need for webpack-merge, or the merging/resolving of the Forge config in the `resolveForConfig` hook.
     * DONE Rename and re-doc
     * DONE Combine config
-    * Consider starting Electron Forge from the Node API instead of the CLI via start script.
-I'd like to get rid of the `forge.config.ts` file if possible.
+    * ABANDON (No this is too odd) Consider starting Electron Forge from the Node API instead of the CLI via start script.
+I'd like to get rid of the
+      `forge.config.ts` file if possible.
 The project plugin is the monolithic entity, including config.
-    * More?
 * [ ] SKIP Drop the `WebpackConfig.ts` code and use my own webpack config (this is phase 2 of the overall custom plugin)
     * Update: maybe I won't do this.
 The AssetRelocatorPatch is a particularly nasty implementation detail.
 I don't want to maintain that.